-This one divides people, some find it clever.
-Others take issue with the company’s image and brand.
+This one divides people.
+Some find it clever while others take issue with the company’s image and brand.

-To promote social distancing, McDonald’s Brazil redesigned its logo to separate the iconic golden arches and featured it in a TV spot and across social media accounts.
+To promote social distancing, McDonald’s Brazil redesigned its logo to separate the iconic golden arches.
+They featured this new logo in a TV spot and across social media accounts.

-Following a backlash, the content was replaced with promotion for the McDonald’s delivery and drive-thru, led by Wieden + Kennedy New York in the U.S. markets.
+Following a backlash, the content was replaced with a promotion for the McDonald’s delivery and drive-thru, led by Wieden + Kennedy New York in the US markets.